Ko11e/Ludo-Game/README.md

 When a users pawn lands on the squer that is already occupied by opponets pawn is send back the oppponents pawn to their homebase.
 To test this an number of test games have been made with two, three and four players.
 When a pawn is push it should apear on its homebaseplate as in the picture below.
 ###### What occur
 The website functioned as intended and did not display any error messages.

+##### Activplayer marker
+On the website is a marker indicating what players turn it is.
+Everytime a players turn ends the marker is moved to the nest player.
+On the end of the last players turn the marker is moved back to the first player.
+The preformens of this have been tested by playing test games with two, three and four players.
+###### What occur
+The website functioned as intended and did not display any error messages.

+##### Pawn enters nest (Center of the board)
+When a pawn enters the center of the field/nest the pawn disapear from the field.
+In the code the pawn is also deleted from the pawns list and one is added til the value nest in the list.
+The preformens of this have been tested by playing test games with two, three and four players.
+Under the testgames the console logs the value of nest and the pawnslist.
+###### What occur
+The website functioned as intended and did not display any error messages.

+##### Winner
+when a user enters all its pawn to the center of the board an alert message apears saying that they are the winner of the game and a trophy icon apear next to the winner.
+After a user have won the rest of the player have one more turn.
+If its not the last player that wins, this is a bug that have not been fixed. to test this test games a have been played to see this funtion.
+###### What occur
+The website functioned as intended and did not display any error messages.

+#### Footer
+The Font Awesome icons in the footer were tested to ensure that they other open the home/start page or displays the rules for ludo as a model.
+The icon also have a hover effect with a black border around the icon.
+This have been tested in diffrent times as in the begining, the end and the middel of the game.
+The home icon should return the user to the index.html and this will end the game.
+The clipboard displays the rules
+###### What occur
+As expected, each item goes back to the home page when clicked, and the correct hover border apears when the user hovers over the icon.

 ### Accessibility